 The Federal Reserve under Chairman Bernanke in 2008 printed money with abandon to prevent the current credit recession from exacting a further toll on many banks and millions of consumers who entered into untenable mortgage agreements.
 The Fed's easy money policies may be a threat to the long term viability of the capitalist system itself should the ease result in escalating prices, which may impair the economic survival of further millions of Americans.
 Bernanke, a student of the Great Depression, is likely to use any possible means to prevent a repeat of the 1930's.
 But in this case, the cure may be worse than the disease.
 See my article posted on May 14, 2008: Call to the Bernanke Federal Reserve: Round up the Debt!

 The Federal Reserve using extreme monetary ease in 2008 and possibly forward to fight the credit seizure in our economy may result in significant inflation down the road, a dollar under severe pressure, and economic dislocations in future years.

 Whether we have a gold standard or not in the future (which admittedly has its own set of issues), there are opportunities to make money currently by investing in various paper and hard asset classes, including stocks, bonds, foreign currency instruments and gold.
-See my article on gold, posted on April 23, 2007: When Gold Speaks a Thousand Words.
+See my article on gold, posted on April 23, 2007: When the Gold Market Speaks a Thousand Words.

 Under economic duress such as we had in 2008, the government can begin to simply diminish our currency's value by printing money.
 This means families can pay off their mortgages with cheaper dollars and government can inflate away its massive debt.
 Under those circumstances, bond prices could fall and interest rates could go up (yes, I said up!) as inflation increases.